 as if you were writing native HTML.
 In this way, directives become extensions of

-Directives fall into one of three categories:
+Directives fall into one of the following categories:

-Attribute directives that can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
+Attribute directives can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually represented as HTML attributes, hence the name.

 Short hand for ECMAScript 2015.